About Paris

 Elections & Voter Records

-To register to vote in Paris, Mississippi, residents can register online through the Mississippi Secretary of State's website, by mail, or in person at the Lafayette County elections office.
-Mississippi requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
+- Mississippi Death RowInformation from MS Dept. Mississippi requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Mississippi Secretary of State's voter lookup tool.
-For local municipal elections in Paris, contact the Lafayette County Clerk's office for schedules and ballot information.
+For local county and state elections (Paris is an unincorporated community in Lafayette County and does not hold municipal elections), contact the Lafayette County Clerk's office for schedules and ballot information.